Madison police unveil new technique for combative suspects

 That report was the result of a nearly two-year review of a 258-page, $372,000 consultant’s evaluation of Madison police that largely lauded the department and found no major problems with its work but also made 146 recommendations, many of which police said they had already adopted.

-Local police critics pushed for the consultant's report after a string of officer-involved fatal police shootings by the department stretching back to November 2012.
+Local police critics pushed for the consultant’s report after a string of fatal police shootings by Madison police officers stretching back to November 2012.

-An external review of the detention found Madison police actions "legally justifiable" but also said officers missed opportunities that might have led to a better outcome.
+An external review found Madison police actions “legally justifiable” but also said officers missed opportunities that might have led to a better outcome.

 Lawyers for the boy and his mother in September filed a notice of claim against the city of Madison, the Madison Police Department and four officers.
 The three-page notice is the legally required precursor to a lawsuit, should the city reject the claim.